0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 So why don't you love me too?
 ```

+The protagonist exists in a state of stagnant decay as he waits for a validation that is strategically withheld.
+He is constantly worried about his abuser not reciprocating feelings

 - The protag is constantly worried about his abuser not reciprocating feelings and keeps on wasting away his life waiting to hear back from them
 - Realizes that the abuser, even after all of this, barely cares to even give proper replies to their victim
 - At this point, he realizes that the abuser, regardless of how much effort he puts in, will always keep on leading him on